adamboerema/polymertutorial/README.md

 	<template>
     </template>

 This is the base template tag required for all views.
-Inside of the template tag you can add html, other imported polymer web components, and even some special helper elements used for if statements and looping through data.
+Inside of the template tag you can add html, other imported polymer web components, and even some special helper elements used for if-statements and looping through data.
 Since we have an array of urls, let's add a dom-repeat helper tag

 	<template>
         <template is="dom-repeat" items="{{gifns}}">